 Incoming ABSN Student Ilyssa Schatz Brings a Commitment to Service and Love of Pediatrics to CON

-Several days after celebrating the accomplishments of the Class of 2018 at commencement ceremonies, the University of Florida College of Nursing is looking towards the future, welcoming its next cohort of Accelerated B.S.N. students for May orientation.
+Several days after celebrating the accomplishments of the Class of 2018 at commencement ceremonies, the University of Florida College of Nursing is looked toward the future, welcoming its next cohort of Accelerated B.S.N. students in May.

 One incoming accelerated student, Ilyssa Schatz, won’t have to go far.
 Schatz earned her bachelor’s degree in public health this spring from the College of Public Health and Health Professions right next door.

 If Schatz gives any insight into the next class of Gator Nurses, the future is bright.
 Her lifetime of service has revealed a strong desire and goal to be a pediatric nurse, and to serve and make a difference in the lives of children.